Information for providers supporting people with a learning disability and / or autism

 If you want to join the meeting or have any other queries about the network please contact Lucy McDonald, Locality Manager (Midlands) firstname.lastname@example.org.

 Registered Managers Networks are run by and for managers and supported by Skills for Care.

 National and local guidance for providers supporting people with learning disabilities and /or autism

-The government has published Covid-19 guidance for providers of supported living settings (6 August 2020) which replaces guidance withdrawn on 13 May 2020.
-The guidance is primarily aimed at managers, care and support workers and other staff in supported living settings.
+The government has published Covid-19 guidance for providers of supported living settings (25 November 2020) which is primarily aimed at managers, care and support workers and other staff in supported living settings.

 This guidance sets out:

 - key messages to assist with planning and preparation in the context of the COVID-19 pandemic so that local procedures can be put in place to minimise risk and provide the best possible support to people in supported living settings